welpo/tabi/content/blog/mastering-tabi-settings/index.md

 - `id`: The unique identifier for your analytics service.
 This varies based on the service:
   - For GoatCounter, it's the code chosen during signup.
 Self-hosted instances of GoatCounter don't require this field.
   - For Umami, it's the website ID.
-  - For Plausible, it's the domain name.
+  - For Plausible, it's either the random script name without the extension (e.g. `"pa-XXXXXX"`) or the domain name (legacy mode).

 - `self_hosted_url`: Optional.
 Use this field to specify the URL for self-hosted instances of your chosen analytics service.
 The base URL differs based on your specific setup.
 Some examples:
   - For GoatCounter: `"https://stats.example.com"`